alinebw/Book-info-system/README.md

 Step 4: create .gitignore

-Step 5: create a file databa with an array of books.
+Step 5: create a file database with an array of books.
 Do not forget to export.
 Make sure it has the following info:

 ```
 nome: string